8.7.20

 STEP #2: Preparation of the drawing.

 For preparation drawings, I use drawing paper the same size as the painting surface and then use the basic guidelines to draw the placement of the objects.
-The tools for this are a ruler, pencil, and an eraser.
+The tools for this are a ruler, a pencil, and an eraser.
 Once I get the basic shapes figured out the way I want them, then it is time to do the tracing onto the gesso-prepared 11"x14" canvas.

 Vine charcoal for tracing drawing onto canvas.